jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 ```

 Rust has no idea what's stored in this union, and you'll get back a `u32` or an `f32` depending on which one you access, but odds are only one of them contains a meaningful value.
 You can learn more about unions in [the Rust Reference](https://doc.rust-lang.org/stable/reference/items/unions.html).

-Unions are included in Rust mainly for calling into C code that uses them.
-If you want to access a union, it has to be done from an `unsafe` block.